There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Monument Valley is kind of in the middle of nowhere on the border of southeast Utah and Arizona.
+Visiting Monument Valley is best done on a road trip because it’s kind of in the middle of nowhere on the border of southeast Utah and Arizona.
 It’s located on Navajo land on US Route 163.
 I’ve included maps with directions from three places that you will likely be coming from to get to Monument Valley.
 Of course, people visit Monument Valley from all over, but these are three common road trip stops in the area.

 How much is Monument Valley

 The entrance fee for Monument Valley is $20 per vehicle and a national park pass will not work here since it isn’t a national park.
 It’s a Navajo Tribal Park and operates under a different system.

 Hiking poles – These will be helpful on longer hikes that are on the steeper side.
 They’ll be good if you have bad knees for when you’re going downhill and will give you something to lean on going up the hills.